 You can choose either the simplified or the regular method for any taxable year on your tax return.
 But once a method for a taxable year is selected, you cannot change to another method later.

 Home Office Deduction Calculator

-What is simplified home office deduction method ?
+What is the simplified home office deduction method?

 IRS Revenue Procedure 2013-13, January 15, 2013, initiated this method of the allowable deduction for expenditure on the home office.
-Under this simplified option, you multiply a prescribed rate by the allowable square footage of the office in lieu of determining actual expenses.
-For the tax year, the prescribed rate is $5 per sq ft area of the office and the maximum area of home office allowable is 300 sqft.
-Refer instruction for form 8829
+Under this simplified option, you multiply a prescribed rate by the allowable square footage of the office instead of determining actual expenses.
+For the tax year, the prescribed rate is $5 per sq ft area of the office, and the maximum area of home office allowable is 300 sqft.
+Refer to instructions for form 8829

 What is the Regular Method?

 Under the regular method, you must determine the actual expenses of your home office.
 What are the home expenses that count toward the home office deduction?
 IRS Publication 587 provides that allowable office-in-home expenses are of three kinds:

 - Direct expenses related to the office are allowed 100%.
 Direct costs can be deducted in whole; indirect expenses are deducted proportionately, according to the office square footage compared to the square footage of the total house; unrelated expenses are not deductible.

 - Indirect expenses apply to the entire home but are allowed proportionately.
 Indirect costs might include the following:

 - Property taxes